rafiulislam1306/AmolnamaExpo/README.md

 ### 🟡 Rule 5: Ask Before Assuming
 If a file is not pasted in the current session, always ask the user for it before writing any code that modifies it.
 Never reconstruct file contents from memory or session history.

+### 🟡 Rule 6: Always Read the Legacy Source Before Porting
+Before writing any native port code for a feature:
+1. Identify the legacy file that owns that feature using the legacy table and tree in Section 1.
+2. Ask the user to paste that legacy file's contents.
+3. Only after reading the legacy source — write the native implementation.
+- *Format:* "To port this feature I need to see the legacy source.
+Please paste **[legacy filename]**."
+- **Never assume** how a legacy function works from its name alone.
+The legacy code may have constraints, firewall checks, or multi-write logic that are not obvious without reading it.

 ---